caramel-juni/juni-console-blog/content/posts/22/arch-windows.md

 - `u` = `upgrade ALL packages` (as Arch is a **rolling release** - *"when new [library](https://en.wikipedia.org/wiki/Library_\(computing\) "wikipedia:Library (computing)") versions are pushed to the repositories, the [Developers](https://archlinux.org/people/developers/) and [Package Maintainers](https://wiki.archlinux.org/title/Package_Maintainers "Package Maintainers") **rebuild all the packages** in the repositories that need to be rebuilt against the libraries"* - thus necessitating keeping **all packages up-to-date** to avoid dependency conflicts.)
 - `--needed`: Don't reinstall already-installed packages - prevents unnecessary downloads.
-- `-Q`: queries local database of installed packages & dependencies **UNINSTALL & CLEAN UP:**
+- `-Q`: queries local database of installed packages & dependencies
+- `--ignore PACKAGE`: sometimes useful to ensure certain packages are installed **in the correct order, i.e. not before their dependencies**
+	- *may not matter: as are just "warnings* from `pacman`. likely best to just take a snapshot --> check arch news --> roll with update.

+**UNINSTALL & CLEAN UP:**
 - `-Rns` = remove package `-R`, **unneeded dependencies** `s`, and config files `n`